handzlikchris/FastScriptReload/README.md

 Gaining reviews like:
 > **Goosebumps and tears of joy**
 >
 > Felt like I was underwater and that I can breathe again.
 Just buy this stuff for any serious project.
 Working around the limitations is just worth it.

-## Hot-Reload in development build (on device)
+## Hot-Reload on device / Live Script Reload
 You can use same hot reload functionality in actual builds / on device.
 Iterate quickly on deployed Android APK / standalone windows build (exe).

-> Currently it's a separate release pack **(that's not as up to date as main FSR)** [you can download it here](https://github.com/handzlikchris/FastScriptReload/releases/download/1.4-rc1/Live.Script.Reload.on.device.Hot-Reload.unitypackage)
+> It's a standalone, paid extension asset, if you'd like to support the product - [please consider grabbing a copy on Unity Asset Store](https://assetstore.unity.com/packages/tools/utilities/live-script-reload-on-device-hot-reload-239380?aid=1100ltZSe&pubref=fsr-github-lsr)

 ## One-off custom code executions on Hot-Reload
 When you need to set the stage to test your feature out.